ing-bank/lion/.changeset/twenty-tomatoes-wash.md

 ---
-'@lion/overlays': patch
+'@lion/ui': patch
 ---

-scroll issues on mac safari fixed when dialog are openend
+[overlays] scroll issues on mac safari fixed when dialog are openend